red-gate/Tech-Radar/README.md

 Items on the tech radar are only captured if the cost of change is high, or the benefits of standardizing are for the good of Redgate or our customers.

-Policy is not captured on the radar, instead please refer to our ]internal wiki](https://info.red-gate.com/display/PD/Development+policies).
+Policy is not captured on the radar, instead please refer to our [internal wiki](https://info.red-gate.com/display/PD/Development+policies).

 Items are placed into one of four categories.